 If your home or business gets flooded from a burst pipe, you need to clean up the water as soon as possible.
 When waters sit for an extended time, it can result in mold and bacteria growth that can create more significant damage to your property.
 Therefore, it’s crucial to start the cleaning process as quickly as possible.

-If you have a plumbing leak or burst pipe, contact The Original Plumbing Company for help.
+If you have a plumbing leak or burst pipe, contact us for help.
 Our reliable Ontario plumber company provides fast and affordable service.